anihacc/gitlabfork-TheMidnightv1/README.md

 #### For Developers
 We understand can be annoying to have to find a rift to access The Midnight every time.
 Here are a couple of commands to find/access the dimension with ease.
-Summon a Rift entity: `/locate midnight:entrance_rift`
+Locate a rift structure: `/locate midnight:entrance_rift`
 Teleport directly into The Midnight: `/forge setdimension @p midnight:midnight`

 ## Releases